 “The lamps are going out all over Europe; we shall not see them lit again in our life-time.”

 From a story in The Telegraph:

 At an official service in Westminster Abbey on Monday night the candles will be snuffed one by one, until only a burning oil lamp remains at the Grave of the Unknown Warrior.
 At 11pm, that lamp will be extinguished, marking the exact time the British Empire entered the war.
 And from 10pm, for an hour, the lights will go out at landmark sites, including the Houses of Parliament, Durham Cathedral, Blackpool Illuminations and Liverpool’s Liver Building.

 (There is some debate as to whether or not the famous line was actually uttered, Sir Edward said in his memoirs he didn’t recall making the statement, but others claim he did.)

 We will have a separate post on tonight’s ceremony in Mons, Belgium, when Harry joins William and Kate for two more events.

 After the Liège events morning William and Kate were joined by Prince Harry, and the threesome traveled to Mons, Belgium.
-They then attended a reception with dignitaries and families whose relatives fought in World War I. Below you see Kate signing the guest book at the Mons Town Hall.
+They then attended a reception with dignitaries and families whose relatives fought in World War I.

 On the Town Hall balcony, waving to thousands of cheering residents and visitors.